puffscoin/web3.js/docs/web3-eth-accounts.rst

 web3.eth.accounts
 =================

-The ``web3.eth.accounts`` contains functions to generate Ethereum accounts and sign transactions and data.
+The ``web3.eth.accounts`` contains functions to generate PUFFScoin accounts and sign transactions and data.

 .. note:: This package got NOT audited until now.
 Take precautions to clear memory properly, store the private keys safely, and test transaction receiving and sending functionality properly before using in production!